mratsim/constantine/constantine/platforms/threadpool/README.md

   and not dealing with threadpool contention, latencies and overheads.

 Compared to [Weave](https://github.com/mratsim/weave), here are the tradeoffs:
-- Constantine's threadpool only provide spawn/sync (task parallelism).\
+- Constantine's threadpool provides spawn/sync (task parallelism) and optimized parallelFor for (data parallelism).\
-  There is no (extremely) optimized parallel for (data parallelism)\
-  or precise in/out dependencies (events / dataflow parallelism).
+  It however does not provide precise in/out dependencies (events / dataflow parallelism).
-- Constantine's threadpool has been significantly optimized to provide overhead lower than Weave's default (and as low as Weave "lazy" + "alloca" allocation scheme)
+- Constantine's threadpool has been significantly optimized to provide overhead lower than Weave's default (and as low as Weave "lazy" + "alloca" allocation scheme).
-- Constantine's threadpool provides the same adaptative scheduling strategy as Weave with additional enhancement (leapfrogging)

 Compared to [nim-taskpools](https://github.com/status-im), here are the tradeoffs:
 - Constantine does not use std/tasks: